-Realizing the importance of documented procedures and clear policies to safety and environmental management, Matson made the decision in 1998 to certify all of our vessels to the requirements of the International Safety Management (ISM) Code, 4 years before the company was legally required to do so.
+Realizing the importance of documented procedures and clear policies to safety and environmental management, Matson made the decision in 1998 to certify all of our vessels to the requirements of the International Safety Management (ISM) Code, four years before it was required by regulation.
 In 2003, Matson’s SS Chief Gadao became the first U.S.-Flag container vessel certified to the American Bureau of Shipping’s (ABS) Safety, Quality and Environmental Management (SQE) program.
 All vessels in the Matson fleet joined the Chief Gadao by the end of that year.
 The SQE program combines the now-mandatory ISM Code requirements with the voluntary ISO 9001 Quality Management and ISO 14001 Environmental Management standards.
 Matson’s shoreside operations and offices were also certified to the ISO 14001 standard in 2003.

-Matson has determined the significant environmental aspects and impacts of our business.
-Related objectives and targets are established annually for our vessel operations and each objectives and targets.
-The status of meeting established targets is published in our SQE Bulletin which is produced quarterly for all Matson employees.
-The other major components of the Matson SQE program are regular, periodic audits and a corrective action system that promotes continuous improvement.
+We have determined the significant environmental aspects and impacts of Matson’s business.
+Related objectives and targets are established annually for our vessel operations.
+Performance is tracked against targets and published in our SQE Bulletin distributed quarterly for all Matson employees.
+The other major components of the Matson SQE program are regular audits and a corrective action system that promotes continuous improvement.